The Raven’s Birth

 The woman looked almost disappointed and crossed her arms over her chest.

 “So you actually have no pride?” she asked dryly.

 “No, this proves that I do have pride,” Ravel answered, crossing his legs underneath each other.

 The young woman looked confused and furrowed her brow.
 Ravel placed the plate on his legs and met her inquiring eyes.

 “I have pride in the person who cooked this delicious meal.
 After all this is some fine food, I mean the gravy is to die for,” Ravel explained, keeping his steady gaze.
 “There is no way I would let this be wasted and dishonour the person who put the effort into cooking it.
 I’ll eat the food, even if the person who ate the food before me was a complete and utter ass.”

 The young woman took a moment to think over what he had just said, so Ravel continued.

 “Besides, I’m starving.
-I’d eat a rat if it crawled in here,” Ravel joked, finishing off the plate of food.
+I’d eat a rat if it crawled in here,” Ravel said in a flat tone, finishing off the plate of food.